LOCATIONS COVERED BY SEIN

 Christine has coordinated national and international arts projects, bringing her insight and energy to project fundraising, marketing, and logistics.

-She has produced contemporary music, theatre and community-based projects across Scotland, and collaborated on projects in Austria, Italy, The Netherlands, and Mexico.
+She has produced contemporary music, theatre and community-based projects across Scotland, and collaborated on projects in Austria, Italy, The Netherlands and Mexico.

 Her work centres on social, educational, or environmental themes, and she has extensive experience raising funds, running communications and audience development campaigns, and developing business plans.